Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems

-Let us describe a VLSM which can record all its history.
-In other words, it keeps track in its states of all the transitions that it performed.
-UMO is an acronym for {\em Unvalidating Message Observer}.

 UMO is an example of a VLSM which records all the transitions that it performs.
 An UMO component has two labels, $\send$ and $\receive$.
-An UMO component's state is a tuple of the form $\stateU{o}{i}$, where $i$ is an address\footnote{For simplicity, we choose addresses within the set of natural numbers $\N$.} and $o$ is a list of message observations $o$ and a natural number $i$ which represent an address identifying the component.
-A {\em message observation} is a tuple of the form $(\send, m)$ or $(\receive, m)$, where $m$ is a message, and $\send$ and $\receive$ are labels. {\em Messages} are states.
-When an UMO component sends a message to another component, it actually sends its current state.
-Therefore, sometimes in this context it is easier to think of states as messages.
+States are tuples of the form $ \stateU{o}{i}$, where $i$ is an address\footnote{For simplicity, we choose addresses within the set of natural numbers $\N$.} and $o$ is a list of message observations.
+A message observation is of the form $(\send, m)$ or $(\receive, m)$, where $m$ is a message.
+Messages are states.
+When an UMO component sends a message, it sends its current state; therefore, sometimes it is easier to think of states as messages.
 Formally, we define the set of states $S = \bigcup_{n=0}^\infty S_{n}$, where \footnote{$\nil$ stands for the empty list, while $\concat$ stands for the usual concatenation of lists.}